-Add & Manage Files in the List of Documents
+Add & Arrange Files in the List of Documents

 Print Conductor offers a simple interface to add and arrange files before a print session.
-Add files using drag & drop, the “Open file” dialog, or select specific types of documents from a folder and its subfolders.
+Add files using drag'n'drop, the "Open file" dialog, or select specific types of documents from a folder and its subfolders.
 Sort documents by file name or type, arrange files to be printed in a certain order, or print a subset of items in the list.
 With Print Conductor, you can:

 - Add files to a list using drag'n'drop